Skyh-23/me/readme.md

 ## 🔥 About Me

 - 🎓 4th‑semester Diploma in IT at **Gyanmanjari Innovative University**, Sidsar, Bhavnagar, Gujarat
-- 🚀 Founder & CEO of **Liethueis Foundation** — a platform connecting developers, students & learners
+- 🚀 Founder & CEO of **Liethueis Foundation**, building **Lifower** — a platform connecting developers, founders, students & investors
-- 🔐 Deep in cryptography, reverse engineering, and mobile/desktop security tooling
+- 🔐 Deep in cryptography, cyber security, and mobile/desktop security tooling
 - 🤖 Training an AGI architecture from scratch in PyTorch, and fine‑tuning local LLMs on consumer hardware
 - 🕵️ Privacy-first, offline-first software is basically the whole design philosophy
 - ⚡ Vibe coder — flow, creativity, and always three projects running in parallel